JieGroup/GenAI/docs/source/alignment/index.md

 This equivalence confirms that the realizable value levels by MAP equate to those in the original alignment problem using a specific reward function — a linear combination of individual rewards.

-As a result, **linear combinations of individual reward functions can sufficiently capture the entire Pareto Frontier**.
+As a result, it can be proved that **linear combinations of individual reward functions can sufficiently capture the entire Pareto Frontier**.

 The reason is that the set of realizable value levels, which resides within a finite $m$-dimensional space, is mapped from the infinitely dimensional set of solutions $p$ through a many-to-one mapping, as depicted in the following figure.